gerald525/frontend-mern/README.md

 Communication played a huge role throughout the project.
 As a team, we communicated throughout the day every day and re-prioritised tasks as required.
 This allowed us to develop quickly by leveraging each other's strengths and to catch misunderstandings early.

 Other interpersonal skills that were important were problem solving, decision making, negotation, active listening and dependability.
+Without all of these, the project would have suffered in terms of how complete it was and how effectively it was developed.

-## e) Evaluate how effective your knowledge and skills were this project, using examples, and suggest changes or improvements for future projects of a similar nature?
+## e) Evaluate how effective your knowledge and skills were this project, using examples, and suggest changes or improvements for future projects of a similar nature.

 ### Evaluation of effectiveness